Otieno12/QML-/README.md

 # Integrating deep leep into Classification of Liquid Crystals👋

 ## Overview
-This project aims to develop a deep learning (DL) framework to classify different phases of liquid crystals.
-We incorporate a Deep Neural Network (DNN) -to classify (e.g., nematic < smectic < isotropic).
-To enhance the input quality, we leverage an Resnet 50 to extract features from the images.
-The ground truth of the images is used to validate the classification performance, Grad-Cam Approach is employed to add the explainability of the model as well as achieving high accuracy for the predictions.
+This project aims to develop a deep learning (DL) framework for classifying different phases of liquid crystals.
+A Deep Neural Network (DNN) is employed to distinguish between phases such as nematic, smectic, and isotropic.
+To enhance input representation, features are extracted from optical microscopy images using a pre-trained ResNet-50 model.
+The classification performance is validated against known ground truth labels, while the Grad-CAM approach is applied to improve model explainability by highlighting key regions contributing to the predictions.
+This combination allows the model to achieve both high accuracy and interpretability.

 ## Project Structure
 data/: Contains the dataset of liquid crystal images.